Chemical tuning of a honeycomb magnet through a critical point: Acknowledgments

-\begin{acknowledgement} This work was supported by the Institute for Quantum Matter, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Grant DE-SC0019331.
+\textbf{Acknowledgements:} The authors would like to thank S. Bernier, B.W.Y.
+Redemann, and B. Wilfong for helpful discussions regarding analysis of Laue and powder diffraction, as well as magnetic susceptibility data. \textbf{Funding:} This work was supported by the Institute for Quantum Matter, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Grant DE-SC0019331.
 The MPMS3 system used for magnetic characterization was funded by the National Science Foundation, Division of Materials Research, Major Research Instrumentation Program, under Award \#1828490.
 TMM acknowledges support of the David and Lucile Packard Foundation.
-Chemical analysis was funded by the Fraunhofer Internal Programs under Grant No. 170-600006.
-The authors declare that they have no competing interests.
-All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+Chemical analysis was funded by the Fraunhofer Internal Programs under Grant No. 170-600006. \textbf{Author contributions:} A.M.F. synthesized and characterized the materials.
+A.M.F., S.G., X.Z., H.K.V., N.K., C.L., and T.H. performed the Raman spectroscopy, heat capacity, magnetic susceptibility, and ICP-OES experiments under the supervision of S.K., C.B., N.D., and T.M.M.
+A.M.F. and T.M.M. analyzed the data and interpreted the results.
+A.M.F. and T.M.M. wrote the manuscript, with contributions from all authors. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
 All data underlying this study will be made openly available at the online repository 10.34863/n3ds-9s54.